RSTMH Annual Meeting 2021: Drug Resistant Infections

 • Jyoti Joshi, Head of South Asia, Center for Disease Dynamics, Economics & Policy (CDDEP)

-• Claas Kirchhelle, Lecturer History of Medicine, University College Dublin
+• Claas Kirchhelle, Lecturer in the History of Medicine, University College Dublin

 • Rebecca Lester, Wellcome Trust Clinical PhD Fellow, Liverpool School of Tropical Medicine